markus-wa/demoinfocs-golang/README.md

 ## Example

 This is a simple example on how to use the library.
-It collects all positions where weapons were fired and creates a heatmap using [go-heatmap](https://github.com/dustin/go-heatmap).
+It collects all positions where weapons were fired from (using `events.WeaponFiredEvent`) and creates a heatmap using [go-heatmap](https://github.com/dustin/go-heatmap).

-Check out the `examples` folder for more examples and the godoc of the `events` package for some information about the other available events and their purpose.
+Check out the [examples](examples) folder for more examples and the [godoc of the `events` package](https://godoc.org/github.com/markus-wa/demoinfocs-golang/events) for some information about the other available events and their purpose.

 ```go
 package main